|Position:||Director of Basketball Operations|

-So far in two seasons, Leonard has been part of an LSU staff that has helped Coach Jones win 39 games, the most by any head coach in his first two seasons at LSU and only the second to take a team to a post-season tournament in one of his first two years.
+In his three seasons on the floor coaching, he was part of an LSU staff that helped Coach Jones win 61 games, the most by any head coach in his first three seasons at LSU and the only one to take an LSU team to post-season play in two of the first three years.

 Leonard’s experience in coaching basketball dates back to 1975 when he started a career that began at Memphis (Tenn.)
 Prep School and includes a 12-year tenure at Christian Brothers High School.
 Later, he served for seven seasons heading the program at Christian Brothers University in Memphis.